michellab/a3fe/docs/getting_started.rst

 Getting Started
 ===============
 a3fe is a package for running alchemical absolute binding free energy calculations with SOMD (Sire / OpenMM Molecular Dynamics) through SLURM.
+GROMACS can also be used as the production engine for non-adaptive calculations.
 It is based on Sire(https://sire.openbiosim.org/) and also uses BioSimSpace(https://biosimspace.openbiosim.org/) during the set-up stages.
 For a discussion of the algorithms used, please see (https://pubs.acs.org/doi/10.1021/acs.jctc.4c00806).